 The one-on-one meeting is an excellent opportunity to present these materials and differentiate your offerings, specifically a business case or a position paper.
 The goal is twofold: (1) leave a lasting impression, and (2) make a successful argument to help shape the request for proposal (RFP) in your favor.

 Do not waste the government’s time with standard marketing materials.
-Instead, focus a position paper and these materials on the problem in terms the customer understands, highlight the pain points and the gaps, explain the company’s position of the needed changes to the RFP during this market research, and most importantly, why those changes benefit the government.
+Instead, focus a position paper and these materials on the problem in terms the customer understands, highlight the pain points and the gaps, explain the company’s position on the needed changes to the RFP during this market research, and most importantly, why those changes benefit the government.

-Make precise recommendations – Remember that a position paper, or information shared in these meetings, is an opportunity to educate the customer, so make specific recommendations, such as specific RFP language changes.
+- Make precise recommendations – Remember that a position paper, or information shared in these meetings, is an opportunity to educate the customer, so make specific recommendations, such as specific RFP language changes.
 This way, information can be acted upon without further development to solve the problem.
 You want the government to keep your firm’s solution in mind, not simply place your information in the pile building on the corner of the buyer’s desk.

-Be realistic – Nothing is more frustrating to government personnel to have their valuable time wasted taking these meetings, or reading these position papers, to find out the problem raised by the firm cannot be solved, or that regulations and policy dictate a certain course of action contrary to the firm’s position.
-Firms need to do their homework, and ensure that the problems be addressed, and more importantly, the solution can be resolved within the constraints of the environment the customer operates.
+- Be realistic – Nothing is more frustrating to government personnel to have their valuable time wasted taking these meetings, or reading these position papers, to find out the problem raised by the firm cannot be solved, or that regulations and policy dictate a certain course of action contrary to the firm’s position.
+Firms need to do their homework and ensure that the problems be addressed, and more importantly, the solution can be resolved within the constraints of the environment the customer operates.

-As stated, the most important thing you want is the customer to understand your position, and act upon it.
+As stated, the most important thing you want is the customer to understand your position and act upon it.
 Do your homework, differentiate your offerings, don’t waste the customer’s time, and present your position such that the government’s best interest is to follow your advice and counsel, and help shape the RFP in your favor.